Contextual Agentic Memory is a Memo, Not True Memory: The Case: Agentic Memory Is a Memo, Not True Memory

 \textbf{The Experience Compression Spectrum.} A recent line of work~\citep{zhang2026experience} formalizes memory, skills, and rules as lying on a single \emph{experience compression spectrum}, differing only in their compression ratio: raw traces (low compression, high fidelity) $\to$ natural-language skills (medium compression, actionable) $\to$ parameterized rules (high compression, generalizable).
-This spectrum supports our position: the field currently implements \emph{all three} (memory, skills, rules) as context-based lookup, confusing points on the spectrum with each other.
-True skill-based and rule-based cognition require the \emph{higher-compression} endpoint of the spectrum (weight-based encoding), not merely storing low-compression traces or medium-compression skills as retrievable text.
-The spectrum framing makes the normative claim precise: \emph{the appropriate substrate depends on the compression level} --- episodic traces belong in an external store (fast, temporary); skills can live in context or weights (bridge); rules \emph{must} be in weights (slow, generalizable).
-Current systems implement the entire spectrum as $C$-engineering, which is the root error.
+Many systems instantiate multiple points on this spectrum as context-resident artifacts; the state-based question is whether a post-deployment experience also changes a persistent adaptive mechanism.
+Context-resident skills and rules can generalize when retrieved and executed, but their acquired capability remains contingent on that external artifact.
+The spectrum framing makes the normative claim precise: \emph{the appropriate substrate depends on the compression level} --- episodic traces belong in an external store (fast, temporary); skills can live in context or weights (bridge); durable, context-independent rules require a persistent adaptive substrate (weights, adapters, or another learned policy).
+The category error is to treat persistence in $C$ as equivalent to a durable change in that adaptive state.

-\textbf{What agentic memory actually does.} When we say an agent ``remembers'' using MemGPT or RAG, we mean: (1) during a past session, something was written to an external store; (2) during the current session, a query is issued and similar entries are returned; (3) the returned entries are injected into context.
-This is a lookup.
-The model weights are identical before and after the experience.
-The agent recorded the experience and retrieved it; it did not learn from it.
+\textbf{What agentic memory actually does.} In the common MemGPT/RAG write--retrieve loop: (1) during a past session, something was written to an external store; (2) during the current session, a query is issued and similar entries are returned; (3) the returned entries are injected into context.
+This is external-state persistence.
+The frozen generator can reason sophisticatedly over the retrieved artifact, but the experience has not changed its persistent adaptive state.

 \textbf{The diary contrast.} A person who records a lesson in a diary can retrieve it only if they consult the diary and the situation is similar enough to trigger recall.
 A person who has internalized the lesson has it available everywhere.
 Agentic memory is the former; weight-based learning is the latter.
 Reflexion calls its approach ``verbal reinforcement learning,'' yet the model's weights remain unchanged; Voyager stores skills as code yet novel composition still falls back on the frozen base model; Generative Agents write synthesized insights to the memory stream yet the reflecting model is the same frozen model every session.